m3huul/DSA_Practice/Notes/CS50/1 - Rough Notes/Internet.md

 		Secured or encrypted.

 # DNS (Domain Name System)
-Now every server/router/computer will have a unique IP address, and now each computer
+Now every server/router/computer will have a unique IP address, and now each computer can use these IP addresses to request and send data.
+But for humans its hard to remember all the addresses and to solve this problem **DNS (Domain Name )** comes